Simona de Silvestro: Formula E

 On 15 June 2015, it was announced de Silvestro would drive for Andretti's Formula E team at the championship's double-header finale in London.
 She was confirmed with the team full-time for the 2015-16 season opposite Formula Renault 3.5 champion Robin Frijns.

-In 2016, de Silvestro became the first female driver to score points in Formula E with a 9th place in the 2016 Long Beach ePrix.
-She finished the championship in 18th place with 4 points.
+In 2016, de Silvestro became the first female driver to score points in Formula E with a ninth place in the 2016 Long Beach ePrix.
+She finished the championship in eighteenth place with four points.

+De Silvestro returned to the driving seat for Venturi Racing at the December 2018 Ad Diriyah test, where up to nine women took part.
+She placed tenth overall, fastest of all female drivers.
+Between 2019 and 2023, De Silvestro served as Porsche's reserve driver.
+In 2024, she participated in the all-female pre-season test held at Circuito del Jarama, joining new team Kiro Race Co.

 V8 Supercars

-It was announced on 19 August 2015 that she would partner Renee Gracie at Prodrive Racing Australia in the Bathurst 1000 for V8 Supercars.
-Following an impact with the wall at Forrest's Elbow on lap 15 for Gracie, the car underwent extensive repairs before being sent back out to finish 21st and 40 laps down – one more lap lost and the car would not have been classified.
+It was announced on 19 August 2015 that de Silvestro would partner Renee Gracie at Prodrive Racing Australia in the Bathurst 1000 for V8 Supercars.
+Following an impact with the wall at Forrest's Elbow on lap fifteen for Gracie, the car underwent extensive repairs before being sent back out to finish 21st and forty laps down – one more lap lost and the car would not have been classified.

-On 5 September 2016 it was announced that she had signed a three-year contract as a full-time driver for Nissan Motorsport in the Australian Supercars Championship, beginning from the 2017 Series.
+On 5 September 2016 it was announced that de Silvestro had signed a three-year contract as a full-time driver for Nissan Motorsport in the Australian Supercars Championship, beginning from the 2017 Series.
 This followed another appearance at Bathurst alongside Gracie, this time with the Nissan squad, where the pair managed to stay out of trouble amid the chaotic final laps and finish in 14th place and two laps down.
+De Silvestro would compete in the 2023 Repco Bathurst 1000 as a wildcard entry for team Dick Johnson Racing.